 To understand Sex Differential Expression (SDE) in human males and females, we need to understand that almost all genes that are common to both sexes Gershoni and Pietrokovski have analyzed 45 common tissues in human males and females.
 But the same genes are expressed in a different manner in the two sexes.
 For example, both male and female human beings carry genes associated with lactation.
 However, after childbirth, it’s only human females who lactate and not the human males.
 This is how similar genetic systems are expressed in a different manner in the sexes.

 These scientists have found that this sexual dimorphism (differential expressions in genes) has been demonstrated in diverse human traits, such as –

 i.
 Brain Anatomy and Development

 iii.
 Mortality, Longevity and Morbidity

 Their paper also referred to another study about B-lymphocytes (a type of white blood cells in humans) also have sex-differential expressions.
 That means response to several diseases by males and females is different.

 Gershoni and Pietrokovski also found 8100+ Sex-Differential Expressions (SDEs) in the genes existing in the tissues common to both sexes.
 Here’s a snapshot.

-They have classified each gene found in 45 tissues common to both sexes according to RNA sequencing method, and noted the genes expression.
-Then they have assigned a SDE score to each gene in those tissues.
+They have classified each gene found in 45 tissues common to both sexes according to RNA sequencing method and noted the expression of the genes.
+Then they have assigned an SDE score to each gene in those tissues.
 From that table, presented in the study as Table S1, shows 8100+ SDEs in different genes.
-(Note, same gene may be present in multiple tissues and express differently)
+(Note, the same gene may be present in multiple tissues and express differently)